Justin01Wu/WebApp/spnego/README.md

 ## it is designed to replace KeyCloak which has those defects:

-+ KeyCloak is over-designed, most of functions are not needed for us, like:
++ KeyCloak is over-delivery, most of functions are not needed for us, like:
+	+ dozens of login methods
 	+ dozens of social network authenticate
 	+ session status monitor
-	+ realm, client, roles, groups are unnecessary
++ KeyCloak is over-designed:
 	+ try to authorize user, which is incorrect.
 Every application has different requirements to manage permission.
+	+ realm, client, roles, groups are unnecessary for authentication
+	+ Every client has different setting, which is hard to do troubleshooting
 + also its code quality is not good, has many bugs:
 	+ Session doesn't have required client
 	+ Failed to parse JWT